marijnh/Eloquent-JavaScript/15_event.md

 Giving an element a `position` of `fixed` acts much like an `absolute` position but also prevents it from scrolling along with the rest of the document.
-The effect is to make our progress bar stay in its corner.
-It is resized to indicate the current progress.
+The effect is to make our progress bar stay at the top.
+Its width is changed to indicate the current progress.
 We use `%`, rather than `px`, as a unit when setting the width so that the element is sized relative to the page width.